Matthijn/Moya/Readme.md

 This way the request the path will be: `/user/1`.

-If you also use the `ReflectingParameters` protocol instance variables used to build the url will not be send in the dictionary.
+If you also use the `ReflectiveParameters` protocol instance variables used to build the url will not be send in the dictionary.
 So no duplicate data is sent.

 # BaseURL